LinkedInLearning/tensorFlow-working-with-images-3021324/README.md

 # TensorFlow: Working with Images
-This is the repository for the LinkedIn Learning course `TensorFlow: Working with Images`.
+This is the repository for the LinkedIn Learning course TensorFlow: Working with Images.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![TensorFlow: Working with Images][lil-thumbnail-url]

+TensorFlow 2.0 is quickly becoming one of the most popular deep learning frameworks and a must-have skill in your artificial intelligence toolkit.
+Using a hands-on approach, machine learning and AI model expert Jonathan Fernandes shows you the basics of working with images—both grayscale and color—in TensorFlow, and explores transfer learning and other training enhancements such as ModelCheckpoint, EarlyStopping, and TensorBoard.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.